jucastil/leginon-mac/README.md

 NOTE that this is visible only in the same subnet.
 NOTE that not all the options were tested.
 - Users and password are usually the main source of issues at installation time, if you ask me.
 Please be careful :-)

-## Configuration of myamiweb
-- Configuration is done with the files inside the **/extra** folder, as in CentOS 7.
-- Ssh to your container, cd to **extra** and run ``./extra-config.sh``.
-Before running it, **you need to have a registration key**.
-Follow the instructions.
-The installation **needs your imput**.
-Since we are running inside the docker, the script does the same than for the CentOS 7 install.
-Please refer to that explanation if you have doubts.

-### You should have by now a fully functional Leginon docker.

-## IMPORTANT remarks

-- There is **no data share** mapped inside the container.
-If you want to do that, simply edit **start-sbleginon.sh** and start a new instance.
-- Once these scripts are done, one needs to run the Web Tools Setup, by opening [https://DOCKER-IP/myamiweb/setup](https://DOCKER-IP/myamiweb/setup).
-NOTE that this is visible only in the same subnet.
-NOTE that not all the options were tested.
-- Users and password are usually the main source of issues at installation time, if you ask me.
-Please be careful :-)